University of Copenhagen, August 22-26, 2022 (NEW DATES DUE TO COVID-19)

 - Omar Fawzi, École Normale Supérieure de Lyon

-- Christoph Hirche, University of Copenhagen
+- Christoph Hirche, TUM and NUS

 - Graeme Smith, University of Colorado Boulder